Why are VCs launching SPACs? Amish Jani of FirstMark shares his firm’s rationale – TechCrunch

 AJ: Well, one step at a time.
 The job is to do this really well and focus on this task.
 And then we’ll see based on the reaction that we’re getting as we talk to targets and how the world evolves whether we do a second or third one.

-TC: How involved would you be with the management of the merged company and if the answer is very, does that limit the number of companies that might want to reverse-merge into your SPAC?
+TC: How involved would you be with the management of the merged company, and if the answer is very, does that limit the number of companies that might want to reverse-merge into your SPAC?

 AJ: The management teams of the companies that we will target will continue to run their businesses.
 When we talk about active involvement, it’s very much consistent with how we operate as a venture firm, [meaning] we’re a strong partner to the entrepreneur, we are a sounding board, we help them accelerate their businesses, we give them access to resources, and we leverage the FirstMark platform.
 When you go through the [merger], you look at what the existing board looks like, you look at our board and what we bring to bear there, and then you decide what makes the most sense going forward.
 And I think that’s going to be the approach that we take.